I Continue from here...Anantapur District - Day 01

 Continued Here Anantapur District - Day 03

-Next morning, we were ready by 6:30 and we made a move to Uravakonda.
-Light drizzle slowed down further, the waking town.
+Next morning, we were ready by 6:30 AM and we made a move to Uravakonda.
+Light drizzle slowed down further the activity in the town that was just waking up.
 But we had to get back on the road and head further away from where we had come.

 At Pennahobilam, near Uravakonda is the Lakshmi Narasimha Swamy temple.
 The morning was very peaceful.

 Our next stop was at Budagavi.
-You have to drive straight without taking right deviation to Uravakonda and in about 5-10 kms you shall reach the Budagavi village.
+You have to drive straight without taking right deviation to Uravakonda and in about 5-10 kms you shall reach Budagavi village.
 Here is one of the three surya temples of our country.
-A small temple with an idol of Surya riding his chariot with seven horses in the main sanctum is a visual treat with a mix of art, mythology and religion.
+A small temple with an idol of Surya riding his chariot with seven horses in the main sanctum is a visual treat.

-Gooty was our next stop.
+We stopped next at Gooty.
 We directly drove to the fort hoping to drive up just like we did in Penukonda.
-But the roads though wide are made of rocks and are not motorable.
+The roads are not motorable.
 You could try to ride a bike at your own risk.
 Seeing that it was very high and the sun was already atop our heads, we decided to skip the trek as my mother would have found it hard.
 So instead, we took a short walk around the British cemetery at the base of the hill fort.
-It was interesting to see that several British officials and their family were buried here so far away from their homeland.
-The writings on the graves made me travel back in time.
+It was interesting to see that several British officials and their family were buried here; so far away from their homeland.
+Some of the writings on the graves were interesting.

 We had a quick meal in a restaurant at Gooty and decided to drive to Yadiki.
 Before reaching Yadiki, if you take a left turn it leads to a village called Kona.
 Here we hoped to visit some caves.
 But when we reached the place we saw that it was deserted.
-Fortunately after a while's drive we found a house of a Kannadiga from Bagalkot who had settled there.
-He told us that to visit the caves it would be a few hours trek up the hills and that it had no lights.
+Fortunately after some time of driving on deserted area, we found a house of a Kannadiga from Bagalkot who had settled there.
+He told us that to visit the caves it would be a few hours trek up the hills and that it was dark in there.
 Disappointed, we decided to return but not before stopping at this beautiful lake where we relaxed for a while.
 Here we observed the villagers washing cloths and a shepherd having his meal - Rice mixed with raw goat milk.

 We then drove to Yadiki and visited Lakshmi Chennakeshava temple which was about to be closed.
 They held the doors open for our darshan.